GUIDE | 10 MIN READ

 Tip: it is important to not only claim your name but use the services, even if periodically

 A strong online management strategy is essential to maintaining a respected reputation, and it starts with your website.
-Read MBO Partners’ blog, “5 Reasons Why Independent Consultants Need Their Own Websites”, to learn more about why all independent professionals need a strong professional website.
+Read 5 Reasons Why Independent Consultants Need Their Own Websites, to learn more about why you should create your own website.

 A key component of reputation management is promoting your desired reputation.
 You want to make sure that your good reputation is visible to your desired audience.
 Below are several tips to help you pump up your presence.

 One of the best ways to promote your brand is to walk the talk.
 Be passionate about what you deliver best to your clients.
 Be attentive to every detail from your responsiveness to your invoicing.
 It is not simply how you perform client work that matters, but your overall client management.
 There is nothing more powerful than your actions in creating a good brand reputation.

 Ask clients, former clients, and colleagues for testimonials about your work.
 People tend to like what other people like.
 Positive reviews can go a long way in establishing trust with prospective customers.
 Include reviews on your own website and in marketing materials.
 LinkedIn offers a number of tools for reviews, including skill endorsement, recommendations, and reviews.
 Utilize all of these tools to boost your reputation.

 There is no better boost to your reputation than being viewed as a thought leader.
 There are a number of tactics to help you become known as an expert, including:

 - Write a book or ebook

 - Teach a course, or seminar.
 You can also teach online via webinars or podcasts.